blueskythlikesclouds/btmesh/README.md

 ## Tags

-You can assign material types and flags to collision shapes by appending tags to their names.
+You can assign material types and flags to individual meshes by appending tags to their names.
 Tags are case-insensitive.
 Here's an example:

 ```
 CollisionMesh -> MyCollisionMesh@Grass